 - If you do an exchange for a mattress that costs less, will you be refunded the difference?

-When it comes to return policies, we recommend choosing mattress companies that offer at least 30 days to return the bed and who will pick up the unwanted mattress at your door.
+When it comes to return policies, we recommend choosing mattress companies that offer at least 30 days to return the bed.
 Nothing should happen to your memory foam mattress if you sleep on it before it finishes expanding.
 It may take slightly longer for your mattress to expand and the bed may not be as comfortable as it would be fully expanded, but sleeping on it should not harm the mattress.
 If your memory foam mattress does not fully expand after 72 hours, you may have a defective mattress.
 Reach out to customer service to begin the return or exchange process.
 No, a box spring cannot provide the uniform support a memory foam mattress needs.
 Placing a memory foam mattress on top of a box spring will likely lead to premature sagging.
 However, if you have a box spring you want to continue using, we recommend a flat foundation at least ¾ of an inch thick, such as a bunkie board.
 Place it on top of the box spring and your mattress should have sufficient support.
 As memory foam mattresses are built in layers, with a memory foam layer on top and supportive foam underneath, flipping it can mess up the support and comfort of the bed.
 You may even void the warranty by flipping a memory foam mattress.
 Memory foam mattresses designed to be flipped often have a soft side and a firm side.
 If you flip it after sleeping on one side, you may find the other side is not as comfortable.
 Side sleepers rest best on a soft to medium mattress.
 When a side sleeper lies on a firm mattress, they're much more likely to wake up with back pain, stiff shoulders and sore hips.
 This is because a firm mattress can't conform to them fully for pressure relief.
 Either mattress type is a good choice for side sleepers, and which is better is often a matter of personal preference.
 Hybrids have a cooling design that provides more bounce.
 Memory foam mattresses have a hug-like feel and are often a good choice if you want a budget mattress.

 Frequently Asked Questions